Big Two derby: Trophy dominance

 Linfield's financial advantage over the other clubs must be acknowledged when comparing their relative success.
 In 1912, seven of the eight league clubs resigned from the IFA due to Linfield receiving higher fees than other clubs for hosting international games.
-This schism, while quickly mended, led to the striking of the Gold Cup as an alternative Irish Cup from which the seven clubs were excluded.
+This schism, while quickly mended, led to the formation of the Gold Cup as an alternative Irish Cup from which the seven clubs were excluded.
 In 1984, the IFA signed a 104-year agreement with Linfield to host internationals at Windsor Park, with only Glentoran objecting to the deal at the time.
 The contract meant that Linfield were entitled to a payment of 15% of all revenues generated from home internationals.
 This became financially lucrative for Linfield after the IFA signed a £10 million deal with Sky to televise internationals.
 Linfield maintained ownership of the stadium, and were required to maintain the stadium to international standard, however, over the years, the stadium had fallen into disrepair.
 This necessitated redevelopment, with the Northern Ireland government funding the majority of the £36 million project to rebuild the stadium.
 The IFA then took over ownership of the stadium, while Linfield retained ownership of the land.
 In 2012, Linfield and the IFA agreed a new contract for the use of Windsor Park.
 Linfield would receive an annual payment as rent for the land, but would no longer receive 15% of the ticket sales, TV rights, and commercial rights from international matches as they did under the old agreement.
 The 51-year agreement took effect from May 2014, with Linfield initially receiving £200,000 per year - subject to review (being adjusted for inflation etc.) every four years.
 This rose by 7% to £214,000 in 2018, and is due to increase again in 2022.
 The contract will expire in 2065.